 Microsoft Project’s domination continues.
 Our results align with Capterra’s research on project management software which was published last year and also found that two in three respondents used Microsoft Project.
 Rachel Burger, the report’s author, noted that this is due in large part to the number of teams that share default reliance on Microsoft’s Office Suite.

 This result also echoes feedback from GetApp readers.
 “Try putting an alternative into the UK construction industry and you will get nowhere,” wrote a reader of our article on Microsoft Project alternatives.
 “It’s MSP or P6 and that’s all big organizations are interested in.”
 Since most of our survey’s respondents work in small businesses, it seems that this ethos transcends business size.

 Key takeaway: One in five (19 percent of) respondents cites task management as the most important feature.

 Key takeaway: Task management and collaboration are the most common project management software features that respondents say are missing.

-This range of missing features illustrates how project management software hasn’t caught up to the changing role of project managers.
-The rapid shift to doing digital business, an increase in the number of project stakeholders, and a business emphasis on change management have left project managers with features that either don’t meet their needs or are absent altogether.
+This range of missing features suggests that project management software doesn’t always reflect how project management is evolving.
+The discipline is changing drastically in several key ways.
+These include a rapid shift to doing digital business; an increase in the number of project stakeholders; and a business emphasis on change management.
+In fact, project management is changing so quickly that it’s forcing project managers to be more agile than ever.
+Unfortunately, this seems to have left project managers with software features that either don’t meet their needs or are absent altogether.